 Table of Contents

 Screening tests are designed to detect early disease or the presence of risk factors in a large population of healthy individuals.
-Screening tests are usually simple and non-invasive thus individuals easily consent to the procedures.
-Their design is one of high sensitivity to make sure that potential disease is not missed.
+Screening tests are usually simple and non-invasive, thus, individuals easily consent to the procedures.
+They are designed for high sensitivity to make sure that potential disease is not missed.
 This bias towards sensitivity comes with an increase in false positives.

-The confirmatory test is designed to establish the absence or presence of a disease and form the basis of diagnosis in symptomatic patients or patients who are positive of a screening test.
+Confirmatory tests are designed to establish the absence or presence of a disease and form the basis of diagnosis in symptomatic patients or patients who are positive for a screening test.
 They may be invasive and require some form of informed consent before undertaking them.
-These tests have a bias towards specificity rather than sensitivity thus, they have high accuracy rates in the identification of true negatives.
+These tests have a bias towards specificity rather than sensitivity; thus, they have high accuracy rates in the identification of true negatives.

 Sensitivity and specificity

-The sensitivity of a diagnostic procedure gives us information as to what percentage of sufferers is actually recognized as sick by the test method.
-The sensitivity thus describes the “true positive results.”
+The sensitivity of a diagnostic procedure provides information as to what percentage of sufferers is actually recognized as sick by the test method.
+Sensitivity thus describes “true positive results.”
 For example, the Ebola rapid test (ReEBOV test) by the company Corgenix (USA) has a sensitivity of almost 100%.
 In this sense, a patient suffering from Ebola is properly diagnosed in all cases with this test.

 Image: A test should distinguish between sick and healthy people.
 Every person is represented by a dot which lies either to the left (ill) or to the right (healthy) of the black line.
-The dots in the oval are those people that have been classified as sick by the test.
+The dots in the oval represent people that have been classified as sick by the test.

-Specificity indicates the probability at which a medical test method for a given disease will recognize that a healthy person is also actually healthy.
-With a specificity of 92%, our Ebola rapid test of 100 healthy patients detects, on average, 92 people as healthy (‘true negative rate’).
-8 healthy individuals are therefore erroneously diagnosed as having Ebola, even though they are healthy, and may have to endure quarantine measures as a result.
+Specificity indicates the probability that a medical test for a given disease will recognize that a healthy person is actually healthy.
+With a specificity of 92%, the aforementioned Ebola rapid test will detect, on average, 92 people as healthy (‘true negative rate’) among 100 healthy patients.
+Eight healthy individuals would, therefore, be erroneously diagnosed as having Ebola, even though they are healthy, and may have to endure unneeded quarantine measures.

 Positive predictive value

-The positive predictive value is the probability of how many people, who had a positive medical test, are actually ill (right = positive).
-The positive predictive value is also dependent on the prevalence of the disease in the population.
-With a more common disease, the likelihood of actually being affected is a lot higher than with very rare diseases and a positive value.
+Positive predictive value is the probability that people with a positive medical test result are actually ill (right = positive).
+The positive predictive value depends on the prevalence of the disease in the population.
+With a more common disease, the likelihood of actually being affected is a lot higher than with very rare diseases.

 Negative predictive value

-The negative predictive value indicates how many people, whose medical test results turned out negative, are actually healthy.
+The negative predictive value indicates how many people, whose medical test results turn out negative, are actually healthy.
 It also depends on the prevalence of the disease in the population.

-It represents the number of times that you are more likely to have the disease.
-It is given by sensitivity/ (1- specificity).
+This represents the number of times individuals are more likely to have the disease.
+It is described by the formula: sensitivity/ (1- specificity).

 While relatively accurate data is available for notifiable diseases, others can only be representatively ‘extrapolated’ through sampling.
-The prevalence thus describes a current state: how many people in 2015, for example, suffer from AIDS, regardless of when they came down with the disease.
+Prevalence thus describes a current state: how many people in 2015, for example, suffer from AIDS, regardless of when they contracted the disease.

-Incidence refers to the rate of new cases of the disease which is usually reported as a number of new cases of the disease occurring within a period of time (per month or per year).
+Incidence refers to the rate of new cases of a disease, which is usually reported as the number of new cases of the disease occurring within a period of time (per month or per year).